Competitive Food Nutritional Standards.

 - School Nursesor, another school official permitted by local policy to assist school nurses, using a food and/or beverage item of any type during the course of providing health care to individual students.

 - Locations students travel to for competitions or other events if a school nutrition program (SNP) does not provide the students with meals as long as the competitive or event location is not an extended area of a school campus.

 - Food and/or beverages that parents provide for their own children’s lunches or snacks

 - Food and/or beverages that are given to students at no charge.
 This includes, but is not limited to, food and/or beverages provided for birthday parties or special events.

 - Food Sold During the School Day Not Intended for Consumption in Schools.

 - Fundraising activities that include the ordering and distribution of food and/or beverages not intended to be consumed during the school day on the school campus.
-This includes ordering food items that will be picked up a later time in the future.
+This includes ordering food items that will be picked up at a later time in the future.
 Typically, these food items need further preparation before they can be served.
-For Example: Cookie dough or frozen sausage.
+For example: Cookie dough or frozen sausage.

 - Food and/or beverages used as rewards for good behavior or grades is not considered a sale to the student.

 More program information can be found at www.squaremeals.org.